zhouyuan/OAP/oap-data-source/arrow/README.md

 There are some requirements before you build the project.
 Please make sure you have already installed the software in your system.

+1. gcc 9.3 or higher version
-1. java8 OpenJDK -> yum install java-1.8.0-openjdk
+2. java8 OpenJDK -> yum install java-1.8.0-openjdk
-2. cmake 3.2 or higher version
+3. cmake 3.2 or higher version
-3. maven 3.1.1 or higher version
+4. maven 3.1.1 or higher version
-4. Hadoop 2.7.5 or higher version
+5. Hadoop 2.7.5 or higher version
-5. Spark 3.0.0 or higher version
+6. Spark 3.0.0 or higher version
+7. Intel Optimized Arrow 0.17.0

 ### Building by Conda